 The great blessing and curse of the entrepreneur is that they see opportunity everywhere.

-Walk down to the shops they’re bound to see an opportunity for a new store or a way for an existing one to grow.
-Head to a new city and they’ll almost certainly see an idea you can bring back to Australia, or a way for an Australian idea to be introduced to this new market.
+Walk down the shops and you’re bound to see an opportunity for a new store or a way for an existing one to grow.
+Head to a new city and you’ll almost certainly see an idea you can bring back to Australia, or a way for an Australian idea to be introduced to this new market.

 Every business lunch, every family barbecue, every holiday, every meeting can trigger a new business idea.

 Of course, knowing which ideas to pursue and which to ignore is part of the skill of great entrepreneur.

 But when you’re hugely successful, with years of experience and a big bank balance to show for your efforts, there must reach a point where you see a business idea too juicy to refuse.

 Are you an avid reader of newspapers?
 Then there’s little doubt you’ll have some really bright ideas on how to fix a big media group.

 Do you regularly travel for business?
 Then I’m sure you’ll have some great ideas on how to improve the performance of our iconic airline.